2 EPB 5759. This is the only non

 corridor electric multiple unit in Britain

-in regular passenger service.
+in regular passenger service since preservation.
 Built in 1956 at Eastleigh this was one of the final EPB units, withdrawn in 1995.
 EPB stands for Electro-Pneumatic-Brake.
 Currently located at a private site in Greater London.
+It appeared at the 2017 Slade Green depot open day and is available for other visits or filming.

 4 Cep 7105.
 This unit contains the only surviving Bep buffet car The unit is running in the refurbished condition.
 The 2 motor coaches are currently at Eastleigh works for the rebuilding of the brake (guards) compartment in the original position.
 See www.cep7105.co.uk.
-The trailer coaches have moved to the Epping Ongar Railway.
+The trailer coaches are at the Epping Ongar Railway.

 MLV 68008(left) and 68009. (right) These are from the 1961 phase 2 batch.
 68008 is available for use and being repainted steadily into "multiple unit green".
-Both have now left the East Kent Railway and are located at a site in the London area, where restoration is ongoing.
+Both are now located at a site in the London area, where restoration is ongoing.

-MLV 68002-The other 1959 built motor luggage van is currently at Southall (West Coast Railways) shed undergoing full restoration and appeared at the recent staff open day at Ramsgate EMU depot.
-It is the only privately preserved emu to do so since privatisation.
+MLV 68002-The other 1959 built motor luggage van is currently at Southall (West Coast Railways) shed undergoing full restoration and appeared at depot open days at Ramsgate and Slade Green.
+It and 5759 are the only privately preserved emus to do so since privatisation.
 It is in working order and we would be happy to consider invites to other events.
+It has been repainted in the Network South East livery.